-The accounting policies of the San Leandro Unified School District Building Fund (Measure B) conform to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB) and the American Institute of Certified Public Accountants.
-The San San Leandro Unified School District Building Fund (Measure B) accounts for financial transactions in accordance with the policies and procedures of the California School Accounting Manual.
+The accounting policies of the San Leandro Unified School District's (the District) Building Fund (Measure J1) conform to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB) and the American Institute of Certified Public Accountants (AICPA).
+The San Leandro Unified School District Building Fund accounts for financial transactions in accordance with the policies and procedures of the California School Accounting Manual.